 IFC researchers are creating physics-based computer models to predict how a flood wave travels through communities.
 These high-resolution models can illustrate the extent of flooding under different conditions allowing Iowans to see how predicted flood levels could affect their property; and in turn, helping them make informed decisions.

-Inundation maps are available on the Iowa Flood Information System for nineteen Iowa communities.
+Inundation maps are available on the Iowa Flood Information System for 23 Iowa communities.

 - Cedar Falls/Waterloo

 - Iowa City

 - Rock Rapids

 - Rock Valley